marota/Oracle4Grid/README.md

 It then finds the best possible course of actions that an agent can take, called "Best path" (computed with or without possibility of overload).
 Finally, a few KPIs are produced in order to give a quick rundown of the state of the environment initially provided.

-This can allow you to test the boundaries of a given network environment, and get a better understanding of the potential weaknesses in the decision making process of an agent
+This can allow you to test the boundaries of a given network environment, the feasibility of a given scenario or get a better understanding of the potential weaknesses in the decision making process of an agent

 ![Influence Graph](TransitionGraph_bestActions.png)